schijns-fischer-wedding/schijns-fischer-wedding.github.io/pages/schedule.md

   </p>

   <p>
-    During the reception there will be drinks and bites available.
-During the reception we hope to get some beautiful pictures around the location, so be sure to be available!
+    We will have a first toast at the reception, where drinks and bites will be served.
+    We also hope to have some pictures with our guests at this time.
   </p>

   <h3>Dinner | 19.00</h3>

   <p>
-    Around 19.00 we will start our dinner.
+    Around 19.00 we will start our dinner at restaurant Wilhelminapark.
     If the weather allows it, we will sit outside.
     We will have a vegetable-heavy dinner, with some fish options.
 Be sure in the RSVP to indicate whether you would like the fish, otherwise we will assume you prefer the vegetarian option.